 Here is the guide you can follow to benchmark your video card.
 Just follow it properly, and you’ll see how powerful your GPU is.

 Step 1: Install a benchmarking application

 Benchmarking applications are highly regulated, resulting in repeated and correct outcomes.
 You need to download an application to start the benchmarking process.
 We suggest installing one gaming and one benchmarking application.

 You can use 3DMark Time Spy as a synthetic benchmark.
 The software is entirely free to use and uses the DirectX 12 API.
 However, there is the DirectX 11 API-based 3DMark Fire Strike available.
 The basic versions are free, but the premium versions may charge money.

 Some affordable games you can use to benchmark are Assassin’s Creed Valhalla, Forza Horizon 4, and Shadow of the Tomb Raider.
-However, these games offer average frame rates and might require a separate program if the built-in benchmark is missing.
+However, these games offer average frame rates and might require a separate program if missing the built-in benchmark.